SpacingBat3/box86-appimage/README.md

 - [X] Building the chroot using the existing chroot directory.
     - [X] Selectively copy the libraries from the chroot.
 - [ ] Building using the toolchain (on any host architecture).
-- [ ] Create the chroot enviroment from scratch on Arch-based Linux distributions and use it to build `box86`.
+- [X] Create the new chroot enviroment on Arch-based Linux distributions and use it to build `box86`.

 ## 3. License:
-This project is redistributed under the conditions of the GNU GPL License (version 3 and later).
+This project is redistributed under the conditions of the GNU GPL License (version 3 or later).